Lab-8916100448256/hosting-farm/README.md

 npx playwright test
 ```
 Before executing thet tests, Playwright will automatically start the application with the e2e profile which listen on the port 5151 and is using a test DB to avoid conflicts with your development instance.
-The application will be killed at the end.
+The application will be killed at the end of the tests.

 To start playwright tests in interactive UI mode.
 ```